Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

 ---

 ## **Notes**
 - Using the **verfity integrity of game files** option in Steam or EA App will **revert** some of the fixes made by this installer.
 This happens because it detects the modified game files and replaces them with the vanilla ones.
-The fixes reverted are the restored radio songs, the 'Objects.package' files being read only, and the missing CAS items from the Happy Holidays Stuff Pack.
+The fixes reverted are the restored radio songs, the 'Objects.package' files being read only, the missing CAS items from the Happy Holidays Stuff Pack, the menues saying 'The Sims™ 2', and the base game loading text.
+You do can use the program again to fix this issue.

 - If you are having issues with dgVoodoo 2 and need to remove it, it's located in TSBin in the EP9 folder.
 The files you delete are **D3D8.dll**, **D3D9.dll**, **D3DImm.dll**, **DDraw.dll**, **dgVoodoo.conf**, **dgVoodooCpl**.